Pylons/pyramid/docs/narr/hybrid.rst

-An application that uses :term:`traversal` exclusively to map URLs to code usually won't have any ZCML ``<route>`` declarations nor will it make any calls to the :meth:`repoze.bfg.configuration.Configurator.add_route` method.
+An application that uses :term:`traversal` exclusively to map URLs to code usually won't have any ZCML ``<route>`` declarations nor will it make any calls to the :meth:`pyramid.configuration.Configurator.add_route` method.

 Hybrid Applications
 -------------------

-Either traversal or url dispatch alone can be used to create a :mod:`repoze.bfg` application.
+Either traversal or url dispatch alone can be used to create a :mod:`pyramid` application.
 However, it is also possible to combine the concepts of traversal and url dispatch when building an
 application: the result is a hybrid application.
 In a hybrid application, traversal is performed *after* a particular route has